Daksh/Guides/Interview/interview.md

 However...

 However, I have been asked by some people to incorporate software into my classroom.
 A colleague of mine encouraged me to use online music notation software in class.

-pikurasa: That would have made /that/ music notation software a central part of my class.
+That would have made /that/ music notation software a central part of my class.
 I would have had to ask students to

 1. create an account
 2. run the software via their web browser and to